Harari, Youval Noah. Sapiens.Hebrew Kinneret, Isreal, 2011, English translation Harvill Secker, London, 2014. NF;01/19.

 We are “self-made gods with only the laws of physics to keep us company, we are accountable to no one … since we might soon be able to engineer our desires … perhaps the real question facing us is not ‘What do we want to become?’, but ‘What do we want to want?’
 Those who are not spooked by this question probably haven’t given it enough thought.”

 And then that final sentence: “Is there anything more dangerous than dissatisfied and irresponsible gods who don’t know what they want?”
 Gods?
 That’s either us genetically modified or machines with intelligent control.
 The religion of even the atheist de Botton has human form.
 These gods are anything but.
 And dangerous?
 That’s an orders-of-magnitude understatement.
-We are invited to contemplate the end of everything that ever mattered to any of us, an end that encompasses history: none of it will be remembered.
+We are invited to contemplate the end of everything that ever mattered to any of us, an end that erases human history: none of it will be remembered.
 And what’s next?
 We’ll never know.